Examination of the Hart Local Plan

 This page will be updated as the examination progresses and further information becomes available.

-Planning Inspector; Jonathan Manning BSc(Hons) MA MRTPI has been appointed to undertake an independent examination into the soundness of Hart Local Plan.
+Planning Inspector; Jonathan Manning BSc(Hons) MA MRTPI was appointed to undertake an independent examination into the soundness of Hart Local Plan.

 The Inspector’s task is to consider the soundness of the submitted Plan, based on the criteria set out in paragraph 182 of the National Planning Policy Framework (the Framework).
 The relevant soundness criteria are whether the Plan is: